-For an informative overview of all our Brazil birding tours, see Brazil: Field Guides Tours.
+For an informative overview of all our current itineraries to this country--and how to choose among them--see Field Guides Brazil Tours.

-To get yourself primed for this journey, read Candice Millard's The River of Doubt: Theodore Roosevelt's Darkest Journey (and Teddy's first-hand account, cited above, if you're really into it), then join Bret and a small group for a birding adventure on the Rio Roosevelt that's sure to be fun: no doubt about that!
+To get yourself primed for this tour, read Candice Millard's The River of Doubt: Theodore Roosevelt's Darkest Journey (and Teddy's first-hand account, cited above, if you're really into it), check out the pousada's website online, then join Bret and a small group for a fantastic journey to the Rio Roosevelt that's sure to be fun: no doubt about that!